GoberInfinity/ExamplePhoenix/README.md

 1. Modeled the database in paper.
 2. Added the skeleton for deployment on Heroku.
 3. Created the models and the urls for the api.
-4. Added libaries for CORS, hashing and serializer.
+4. Added libraries for CORS, hashing and serializer.
 5. Failed to make a post using a serializer.
 6. Deleted serializer library.
-5. Finally deployment.
+5. Final deployment.

 ## Authors
 * **Reyes Fragoso Roberto** - [Portfolio](http://robertoreyes.me)